Jkuzz/spreading-activation/README.md

 During training, I activated movies that recieved a rating of 3 or more (line 27).
 This could also be considered a hyperparameter, but I didn't tune it.
 Maybe consider using 4 or 5 as a threshold?

+Hyperopt's [`fmin`](https://github.com/hyperopt/hyperopt/wiki/FMin) function is what performs the tuning.
+I pass it the `spread_and_rate` function, which oversees logging, spreading and rating for the selected UIDs.
+For each UID, `rate_for_uid` is what performs the individual recommendation and rating.